0-mostafa-rezaee-0/LSTM__Long-Short-Term-Memory/README.md

 ### 4.11.
 Step 11: Work with Jupyter Notebooks in VS Code

-- Open exploratory_analysis.ipynb in VS Code.
+- Open 01_data_exploration.ipynb in VS Code.
 - In the top-right corner of the notebook, you should see a kernel with the same name as your project.
 If not, click the `Select Kerne`l button and choose the `Jupyter kernel` option.
 This will display a kernel with your project's name and the Python kernel specified in the Dockerfile.
 The libraries from the `requirements.txt` file, installed in the Docker container, will be automatically available for use.
 - You can now run and edit cells within the container.